SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 military send-off he demanded this morning was totally lacking in the surrealism the occasion demanded.
 Let us help him out here.
 These selections offer, respectively:
 1. our wishes for his speedy travel to any destination but here,
-2. an assessment of the community sentiment at his departure,
+2. an assessment of the community sentiment upon his departure,
 3. how much we personally wish to remember him, and
 4. some thoughts upon his likely legacy.

-(Apologies to our readers outside the US for the bizarre American cultural references here.
+(_Multae apologiae_ to our readers outside the US for the bizarre American cultural references here.
 Just trust us that they are culturally appropriate to the situation, bizareness included.
-While here at Chez Weekend we are not usually musical theatre afficionados, we feel that happy absurdities are just what's required for this occasion.)
+While here at Chez Weekend we are not usually musical theatre afficionados, we feel that happy absurdities are just what's required for this occasion of this morning's departure.)

 In the meantime, we offer our best wishes to the prosecutors of the Southern District of New York.